A thorough knowledge of spelling and grammar is essential in the world of publishing as is the ability to work to tight

-It's your job as a copy-editor or proofreader to ensure that material is clear, consistent, complete and credible, and that text is well written, grammatically correct and accessible.
+As a copy-editor or proofreader you'll ensure that material is clear, consistent, complete and credible, and that text is well written, grammatically correct and accessible.
 You'll take the initial material, or the copy, and make it ready for publication.

 You'll work on a range of publications, including:

 - other electronic resources.

 They're employed by publishers, businesses and public bodies but increasingly on a freelance basis, so it's common to have several clients at the same time.
 Many people retrain for editorial work as a second or third career.